rh-telco-tigers/autoscaling-demos/README.md

 ### Using Spot instances in AWS with AutoScaling

 AWS has the concept of [spot instances](https://aws.amazon.com/aws-cost-management/aws-cost-optimization/spot-instances/).
 These can be a less costly way to run your cluster and handle burst requirements at a low cost, with some limitations.
 Be sure to fully understand how spot instances work before implementing them in your cluster.
-This example will show you how to create a machineset that leverages spot instances, and scales them up based on demand, and scales them down again when they are no longer needed.
+This example will show you how to create a machineSet that leverages spot instances, and scales them up based on demand, and scales them down again when they are no longer needed.

 ### Create a new machineSet for spot instances

-Creation of a spot instance machine leverages information from your existing machineSets.
+Creation of a _spot instance machine_ leverages information from your existing machineSets.
 We will need to do some editing of this file before re-applying it to your cluster.
 To start, get a list of your machineSets:

 ```shell
 $ oc get machinesets -n openshift-machine-api